Relintai/pandemonium_engine_docs/engine_development/cpp/custom_modules_in_cpp.md

 Modules
 -------

-Godot allows extending the engine in a modular way.
+Pandemonium allows extending the engine in a modular way.
 New modules can be created and then enabled/disabled.
 This allows for adding new engine functionality at every level without modifying the core, which can be split for use and reuse in different modules.